-The Netropy Emulation Engine forwards packets and applies the configured emulation conditions between a pair of Ethernet ports.
+The Netropy Emulation Engine forwards packets and applies the configured emulation conditions between ports 1 & 2.

-Figure 1: Two separate Emulation Engines, each with 15 paths between each pair of ports.
+Figure 1: Two separate Emulation Engines, each with 30 paths between each pair of ports.

 Depending on hardware model, the Netropy unit contains between one and four separate Emulation Engines.
 Each Engine operates independently of the others, and can be thought of as a separate emulation device.
 Each engine has its own Ethernet ports, a network architecture that may include multiple paths and classifiers, and separate traffic statistics and graphs.